havocp/xsbt-wiki/Quick-Configuration-Examples.md

 [sbt.SettingDefinition]: http://harrah.github.com/xsbt/latest/api/sbt/Init$SettingsDefinition.html

 Listed here are some examples of settings (each setting is independent).
-See [[Basic Configuration]] for details.
+See [[.sbt build definition|Getting Started Basic Def]] for details.

 _Please note_ that blank lines are used to separate individual settings.
 Avoid using blank lines within a single multiline expression.
-As explained in [[Settings]], each setting is otherwise a normal Scala expression with expected type [sbt.SettingDefinition].
+As explained in [[.sbt build definition|Getting Started Basic Def]], each setting is otherwise a normal Scala expression with expected type [sbt.SettingDefinition].

 ```scala
 // set the name of the project